jglaspey/eod-agentic-flow/README.md

--- Insert updated AI configurations with latest models INSERT INTO ai_config (step_name, provider, model, prompt, temperature, max_tokens) VALUES ('extract_estimate_address', 'openai', 'gpt-4o', 'Extract the property address from this insurance estimate document.
+-- Insert updated AI configurations with latest models INSERT INTO ai_config (step_name, provider, model, prompt, temperature, max_tokens) VALUES ('extract_estimate_address', 'anthropic', 'claude-sonnet-4-20250514', 'Extract the property address from this insurance estimate document.
 Look for the property address, which may be different from the insured''s mailing address.
-Return only the full property address as a single string.', 0.1, 200), ('extract_estimate_claim', 'openai', 'gpt-4o', 'Extract the claim number from this insurance estimate document.
+Return only the full property address as a single string.', 0.1, 200), ('extract_estimate_claim', 'anthropic', 'claude-sonnet-4-20250514', 'Extract the claim number from this insurance estimate document.
 Look for "Claim Number" or similar labels.
 The claim number may span multiple lines.
-Return the complete claim number only, joining any parts with hyphens if split across lines.', 0.1, 100), ('extract_estimate_carrier', 'openai', 'gpt-4o', 'Extract the insurance carrier/company name from this insurance estimate document.
-Return only the company name.', 0.1, 100), ('extract_estimate_rcv', 'openai', 'gpt-4o', 'Extract the total RCV (Replacement Cost Value) amount from this insurance estimate document.
+Return the complete claim number only, joining any parts with hyphens if split across lines.', 0.1, 100), ('extract_estimate_carrier', 'anthropic', 'claude-sonnet-4-20250514', 'Extract the insurance carrier/company name from this insurance estimate document.
+Return only the company name.', 0.1, 100), ('extract_estimate_rcv', 'anthropic', 'claude-sonnet-4-20250514', 'Extract the total RCV (Replacement Cost Value) amount from this insurance estimate document.
 Return only the numeric value without currency symbols or commas.', 0.1, 100), ('extract_roof_measurements', 'anthropic', 'claude-sonnet-4-20250514', 'Extract all roof measurements from this inspection report including: total roof area in squares, eave length, rake length, ridge/hip length, valley length, number of stories, and predominant pitch.
 Return the values in a structured format with clear labels.', 0.3, 500), ('analyze_line_items', 'anthropic', 'claude-sonnet-4-20250514', 'Analyze the provided estimate and roof data to identify missing items or discrepancies.
 Focus on standard roofing components like drip edge, gutter apron, ice & water barrier, and other items that should be included based on the roof measurements.
 Return a structured analysis.', 0.5, 1000);
 ```